tanthehack/re-code-report/report.typ

     + Acquiring sufficient datasets from coding standards documents or open-source code repositories and processing them using data processing tools such as Python libraries (Pandas, Natural Language Toolkit (NLTK), or Spacy).
     + Modelling and designing the intelligent code review tool components using UML diagrams such as an activity diagram, sequence diagram, use case diagram, etc., and system architecture diagrams.
     + Designing the user interface (UI) and user experience (UX) of the tool using the design tool Figma.
-    + Implementation of a working prototype of the tool using the React framework for the frontend, Rust for the static analyzer component, and for the backend and transfer learning with the Dolphin Model based on Mixtral @hartford_dolphin for the explanation module.
+    + Implementation of a working prototype of the tool using the React framework for the frontend, Rust for the static analyzer component, and for the backend and transfer learning with the CodeLlama-7B-Instruct-GGUF Model based off of Meta's CodeLlama 7b Instruct @llama for the explanation module.

-])
+    //(Dolphin Model based on Mixtral @hartford_dolphin) ])

 #pagebreak(weak: true)